volusion/element/content/how-to/style-a-block-with-aphrodite.md

 ### 2. Writing Your Styles File

 You will write your CSS in a file called `getStyles.js`.
-The `getStyles` function in this file takes 2 arguments.
-The first is globally available props while the second is your block's props (defined in step 1).
+The `getStyles` function argument is your block's props (defined in step 1).
 By default, the function will look something like this:

 ```javascript
 export const getStyles(blockProps) => ({})